-The images are displayed in map view with north oriented up toward the top of the display.
+The images are displayed in map view with north oriented toward the top of the display.

-- To establish a focus image, click List By Perspective Imagery on the Contents pane.
+- To establish a focus image, click List By Perspective Imagery in the Contents pane.

 - Each focusable image in the Contents pane has a raster icon indicating whether it is in map space or image space.
-Hover over the icon next to the image name to display a pop-up message Set as focus image.
-Click the raster icon of the oblique image you want to work with.
-The icon changes to indicate the selected image is enabled and displayed in image space in the map view display.
+Hover over the icon next to the image name to display a pop-up message, Set as focus image.
+Click the raster button of the oblique image with which you want to work.
+The icon changes to indicate the chosen image is enabled and displayed in image space in the map view display.

 When the map view display is in ICS, also called perspective mode, coordinates of the pointer are shown as map space coordinates as well as image space coordinates in row and column location in the bar at the bottom of the map view.

-As soon as the map view display switches to perspective mode, a heads-up display window appears.
-The heads-up display contains essential metadata for the perspective image, which is helpful for reviewing multiple perspective images.
-The following graphic shows metadata from an image in NITF format.
-The heads-up display is translucent until the pointer is placed in the window; it then becomes opaque to obscure the image in the background.
-When the pointer is near the edge of the heads-up display window, it changes to a form that allows you to move the window in the map view.
-The heads-up display window can also be minimized by clicking the up arrow in the upper-right corner of the window.
+As soon as the map view display switches to perspective mode, a heads up display (HUD) window appears that contains essential metadata for the perspective image that is helpful for reviewing multiple perspective images.
+The following screen capture shows metadata from an image in NITF format.
+The window is translucent until the pointer is placed in the window; it then becomes opaque to obscure the image in the background.
+When the pointer is near the edge of the window, it changes to a form that allows you to move the window in the map view.
+The window can be minimized by clicking the arrow in the upper right corner of the window.

-- Increase the accuracy of the ICS and derived feature data and measurements by assigning a DEM to the transform.
+- Increase the accuracy of the ICS and derived feature data and measurements by assigning a DEM to the transformation.

-- Double-click on the Geometry function in the chain to open the function and display parameters.
+- Double-click the Geometry function in the chain to open the function and display parameters.

-- Click the Method drop-down arrow and choose Use DEM, which presents options to select a DEM from the Contents pane or navigate to a DEM file.
+- Click the Method drop-down arrow and choose Use DEM, which presents options to select a DEM from the Contents pane or browse to a DEM file.

-- Click OK.
-The DEM is added as an input into the Geometric function in the chain and applied to the focusable image.
+The DEM is added as an input to the Geometric function in the chain and applied to the focusable image.

 - To create features in perspective mode, load and highlight a feature class geodatabase and click the Edit tab.
 Create or modify features in perspective mode image space using the standard tools.
 Remember that features elevated above the ground will appear to be displaced from their ground footprint due to perspective geometry; the taller the feature, the more height displacement will occur.
 When finished, save your features, which retain the map projection geometry specified in your geodatabase.

 A Raster Function Template (RFT) is automatically assigned to images in the Focusable Images group.
-The RFT supports the rigorous transform that converts between the ICS and the map projection system.
+The RFT supports the rigorous transformation that converts between the ICS and the map projection system.